EndPointCorp/end-point-blog/2023/01/using-devise-for-authentication-without-database-stored-accounts.md

 And this one is very self-explanatory.
 There's a `serialize_into_session` method that receives the User instance for the logged-in account and returns an array of the individual fields of it that we want Devise to include in the session data that persists across requests.
 And there's also a `serialize_from_session` method that receives the fields from the serialized array as individual parameters and has to return a new User instance.

 And finally, we need to register the new strategy and put it to work.
-We do that by adding these lines in the Devise initilizer at `config/initializers/devise.rb`:
+We do that by adding these lines in the Devise initializer at `config/initializers/devise.rb`:

 ```ruby
 Devise.setup do |config|